pudo/typecast/README.md

 or dates.
 A typical use case might be converting values from HTTP query strings or CSV files.

-The benefits of using this library include:

-* Packaged handling of type conversions, e.g. for JSON Schema or JTS
-* A consistent system of exceptions (catch ``ValueError`` and all is forgiven).
+The benefits of using this library include a well-tested handling of type conversions, e.g. for JSON Schema or JTS.
+Further, a consistent system of exceptions (catch ``ConverterError`` and all is forgiven) makes it easier to handle data errors.

 ## Example usage